-A high fidelity 3D synthetic simulation of Liverpool John Lennon Airport (JLA) was created, complete with runways and buildings, based on existing data on the airport.
+A high fidelity 3D synthetic simulation of Liverpool John Lennon Airport (JLA) was created using Presagis software products; Vega Prime, Creator, STAGE.
+The simulation was complete with runways and buildings, based on existing data on the airport.
 This provided an immersive virtual environment for the testing.
 A remote flight simulator allowed a range of different landing and taxiing situations to be considered.